mvelosos/edify-developer-test/README.md

 ---

 ## Problem
 You will need to develop a simple application with signup and login features.
 The application will work based on two models: User and Pet.
 At the moment that the user is siging up, he should be able to set the fields: name, email, password and ONE pet name.
-A callback should be triggered to add two more pets, with name that you may choose, after the user is created.
+A callback should be triggered to add two more pets (with name that you may choose), after the user is created.
 When successful login/sign up, the user should be redirected to a page that will list all his pets names.
 At the listing page, it should have a button that will "alert" a random listed pet name.

 Write a rake task which will call a Job (ActiveJob).
 This job will receive a user_id as param and will update all his pet names to "Sirius".